HuthLab/CRUISE/README.md

 # CRUISE
 This repository contains code used in the paper "Efficient uniform sampling explains non-uniform memory of narrative stories" by Jianing Mu, Alison R. Preston and Alexander G. Huth.

+### Software requirements
+This repo has been tested on Linux Ubuntu 24.04.2 with Python 3.9.7 and 3.10.8
+Dependencies: numpy, scipy, pytorch (tested on 2.2.1 or 2.3.1), transformers (tested on 4.33.3 and 4.45.2).
+All code involving LLM inference was ran on a compute node with three 40G A100 GPUs.
+To demonstrate the analyses for users without GPU access, inference results are provided.

 ### Behavioral data parsing
 Raw Gorilla data to transcripts and segmentation, get metrics from recall coding
 1. Generate participant_info spreadsheet by running ```python parse_output_spreadsheets.py```.
 Contains columns: prolific_id, gorilla_id, story, audio_task.
 See args for details, need to change the data directory for each new experiment.